-At the end of this course students should be able to communicate in Norwegian about everyday life, studies, jobs, leisure activities and interests, family, friends and more.
-In addition, students should be able to use spoken Norwegian in a variety of situations such as those encountered while traveling or studying abroad.
-Students should be able to write complete sentences and short paragraphs, be comfortable with spoken Norwegian used in the classroom as well as audio recordings of basic dialogues and messages.
-Students should be able to read short texts emphasizing various aspects of Norwegian culture.
+At the end of this course you will be able to communicate in Norwegian/Swedish about everyday life, including holidays, clothes and fashion, domestic life, travelling, the four seasons, technology and media.
+In addition, you should be able to use spoken Norwegian/Swedish in a variety of situation such as those encountered while travelling or studying abroad.
+You will be able to write with greater dexterity, coherency and vocabulary, be comfortable with spoken Norwegian/Swedish used in the classroom as well as understand the key points of more complex audio and video recordings.
+You should be able to read a variety of types of texts emphasizing more sophisticated aspects of Norwegian/Swedish culture, life and society.
+Because both languages will be dealt with in this course, as a bonus, you will also gain some passive knowledge of the other language.